-In terms of our presentation of Virgin Media UK and the former Ziggo performances, please see above.
 Our policy is to include any new subsidiaries that have been acquired in the first six months of the reporting period.
-Therefore, we include the recent acquisition of Ziggo in the Netherlands (completed in November 2014) and Choice in Puerto Rico (completed in June 2015) in our 2015 reporting.
+Therefore, we include the recent acquisition of BASE in Belgium (completed in February 2016) and of Tullamore Beta Limited, the parent of TV3, a commercial broadcaster, in Ireland (completed in December 2015) in our 2016 data.